Behavioral Health Center

 Whether you need to talk to someone once a week or need more intensive treatment, we have the treatment options you need so you can feel more like yourself again.
 Our treatment options include:

-For patients who need around-the-clock care, we provide an inpatient treatment program.
-This enables our staff to provide full-time support for patients who are experiencing severe mental, emotional or behavioral concerns.
+For patients who need around-the-clock care, we provide the only inpatient treatment program in the northern St. Croix Valley.
+Our staff provide full-time support for patients who are experiencing severe mental, emotional or behavioral concerns.
 This program is distinct from our substance use treatment program and is an acute short-term stabilization plan for people who need 24/7 care, giving them regular access to doctors and specialists.

 Outpatient therapy is probably what you imagine when you think of starting therapy.
 During outpatient therapy, you’ll schedule regular appointments with your therapist.
 We may treat you with a combination of talk therapy, cognitive behavioral therapy (CBT), mindfulness and other strategies for managing your mental health concerns.